I struggled for years to make homemade mayo. For something that appears so easy with minimum ingredients, it sure took me some time to get it right.

 Why I made my own mayo

 The reason I make my own mayo is I want it a high quality, good for you fat that my family can consume.
 Fats are amazingly healthy for your body when they’re in the right quantity, and quality.
-Becauses I’m doing this not only for taste, but health, I want to make sure I have the highest quality ingredients in my mayonnaise.
-I trust NOW with all their foods and supplements.
-I’ve been to the facility, met their staff and have seen how their products are made.
-These are good people, working for a great company.
-And when I use their products, its with the knowledge that I’m using the best of the best out there.
+Because I’m doing this not only for taste, but health, I want to make sure I have the highest quality ingredients in my mayonnaise.

 - 1 large egg